Call for Free consultation

 • Asset transfers

-It’s important to note that the lookback period may be longer in certain circumstances.
+It’s important to note that the lookback period varies depending on the type of bankruptcy filing and the specific financial transactions being examined.
 That’s especially true for cases involving fraudulent or improper transfers of assets, concealment of property, other prohibited activities, and bankruptcies involving federal government agencies.
+Actual fraud pertains to transfers made with the intent to hinder, delay, or defraud creditors, and demonstrating the debtor’s insolvency at the time of the transfer is crucial.

 Avoid Lookback Period Mistakes in Florida Bankruptcy

 Mistakes with Florida’s lookback period could jeopardize your bankruptcy filing.
+To avoid trouble, it is crucial to understand the lookback period and disclose all financial transactions accurately.
 Our knowledgeable attorneys can help you navigate these rules and avoid costly errors.
+In addition to bankruptcy help, we also offer guidance on foreclosure defense in Florida.
 Contact us for a free consultation to ensure a successful bankruptcy process.

 All consultations are confidential and pressure-free.
 Let us assist you in making the best choice for your future.